liakoyras/school-projects/Pattern Recognition/README.md

 # Computer Vision
 The projects I did for my 9th semester Pattern Recognition course.<br>
-I used Python and specifically the libraries numpy, pandas and keras.
+I used Python and specifically the libraries numpy, pandas, sci-kit learn and PyTorch.

 The code contains explanatory comments that show the thought process for scripts and docstrings that describe the functions that implement an algorithm or another data analysis process.